 Tom Brokaw drops out as college commencement speaker amid sexual misconduct claims, school says

-Tom Brokaw, the former news anchor who was accused of allegedly making unwanted sexual advances against multiple women in the 1990s, has dropped out as the commencement speaker for Sacred Heart University, the university confirmed to Fox News.
+Tom Brokaw, the former NBC News accused of making unwanted sexual advances toward multiple women in the 1990s, has dropped out as this year's commencement speaker at Sacred Heart University, Fox News has confirmed.

-The decision was conveyed to the Connecticut university via an email from its president, John J. Petillo, Ph.D. on Friday, the school said.
+John J. Petillo, Ph.D., president of the university, communicated Brokaw's withdrawal in an email Friday, the Fairfield, Conn., school said.

+Replacing Brokaw as commencement speaker will be Linda McMahon, administrator of the U.S. Small Business Administration.

-In the email, Petillo said the legendary news anchor withdrew his name because he “did not want to distract from the intended and most important focus of the day – our graduating students and their families.”
+In the email, Petillo said Brokaw withdrew because he “did not want to distract from the intended and most important focus of the day – our graduating students and their families.”

 NBC NEWS’ TOM BROKAW ALLEGEDLY MADE SEVERAL UNWANTED SEXUAL ADVANCES TOWARD WOMEN, INCLUDING ANCHOR

-McMahon, head of the Small Business Administration, is a donor for the university and previously served on its governing board.
+McMahon, a former CEO of World Wrestling Entertainment, is a donor for the university and previously served on its governing board.

 NBC NEWS ICON TOM BROKAW REBUTS SEX HARASSMENT ACCUSER IN SEARING EMAIL: ‘I WAS AMBUSHED’